ephraimkunz/random-verse/README.md

 # random-verse
 Simple API endpoint to get a random scripture verse each day.
 Day here is defined as a calendar day on the west coast (Pacific Time Zone).
+The verse you get will remain consistent throughout each day, and will change when the day rolls over.

 * To use, hit https://random-verse.shuttleapp.rs.
 You'll receive JSON like this: